6tonystark6/6tonystark6.github.io/_pages/about.md

 **Chihan Huang**, Xiaobo Shen

 Ancient Chinese poetry lacks dedicated pre-trained models.
-We propose PoemBERT, a BERT-based model trained on classical poetry.
-By incorporating sentiment and pinyin embeddings, along with novel Character Importance-based and dynamic masking strategies, it better captures poetic emotion, imagery, and linguistic nuances.
-Fine-tuned for tasks like generation and classification, PoemBERT achieves state-of-the-art performance in automated and human evaluations.
+We propose PoemBERT, a BERT model for classical poetry.
+It uses sentiment and pinyin embeddings, plus novel masking strategies, to better capture poetic emotion, imagery, and linguistic nuances.
+Fine-tuned on tasks like generation and classification, PoemBERT achieves state-of-the-art results in both automated and human evaluations.
 </div>
 </div>